Every day, I help families figure out which top things to do in San Diego with kids actually make sense for their trip.

 Seeing the seals and sea lions is one of the most beloved free things to do in La Jolla.
 At the Children’s Pool, you’ll find harbor seals resting on the sand, especially during pupping season (December 15–May 15), when the beach is closed to protect them.

 Just a short walk north along the coast, you’ll encounter California sea lions near La Jolla Cove, usually sprawled on the rocks or barking loudly from the water.
-Because the two viewing areas are close together, there’s almost always something to see—and kids love it.
+Because the two viewing areas are close together, there’s almost always something to see, and kids love it.
 I never get tired of seeing them, either!

-Read More: My Guide to Visiting the La Jolla Seals and Sea Lions
+Time: Half to Full Day in the area · Cost: Free (paid parking nearby) · Read More: Guide to Visiting the La Jolla Seals and Sea Lions

 31. Cabrillo National Monument

 San Diego’s only National Park honors the 1542 landing of Spanish explorer Juan Rodriguez Cabrillo—an event often referred to as the discovery of California.
-A visit here blends history, nature, and incredible views, making it one of the more educational things to do in San Diego with kids.
+A visit here blends history, nature, and incredible views, making it one of the most educational things to do in San Diego with kids.

 32. Torrey Pines State Natural Reserve